Yxuuuuuu/progress-journal-Yxu/README.md

 @ Sep 10 2024
-Due to there are no totorial for C# using Godot, so we changed our idea and decided to learn GDscript instead.
-We used the "GDScript from 0" to learn that.
+Due to there is no tutorials for using C# with Godot, we decided to switch to GDScript instead.
+We began learning with the resource GDScript from 0.
-I learned how to draw some basic shapes: move forward() rotate() also learned how to create a function by func name (parameter):
+  I learned how to draw some basic shapes using: move_forward() rotate()
+I also learned how to create a function: func name(parameter):

 @ Sep 12 2024